Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Oh, got it, got it.
 Okay.

-And then also, this now.
-I got you.
+And then also this now.

+I don't want to die.
 I really don't want to die.

 And those guys are everywhere now.
 Well, see, I mean, that's the main thing is I just don't want to get fucking doxxed.

-Like, I have a lot of thoughts about Nick Fuentes, but, like, when we talk about political censorship, it's like when your fan base is so aggressive I don't really feel like I can be honest with you about how I feel about your beliefs because I have to protect my own safety.
+But I don't really feel like I can be honest with you about how I feel about your beliefs because I have to protect my own safety.
+I feel that.

-I feel that no, I respect that.
-I've been at the gym and one of them will come up to me.
+I've been at the gym, and one of them will come up to me.
+I'll be like at the airport in a random city.

-I got like surprised by a groiper on a Jubilee video.
-They had one on Jubilee.
+Like, they are everywhere.
+I got like surprised by a Groiper on a Jubilee video.

+They had one on Jubilee?
 The last middle ground I did with Parker,

 one of the topics was Nick Fuentes and you know how the Tucker Carlson interview.

-And I had kind of brought out how this was like brought up how this was going to be an issue on the right with having having to figure out whether or not you ideologically align yourself as a party with someone who is a white supremacist.
+And I had kind of brought out how this was like brought up how this was going to be an issue on the right with having to figure out whether or not you ideologically align yourself as a party with someone who is a white supremacist.

 Because in my opinion, if you're inviting them into very prominent conservative spaces, that's basically saying like, I support you, you know, in a sense.